 Making your own furniture is a great way to save money, but supplies can still be expensive.
 What if you could save money on both labor and supplies?
-Making pallet furniture is a way you can do exactly this!
+These pallet furniture ideas will provide you with a way to do exactly this!

-Not only will it save you money, but has a massive positive impact on the environment.
+It will save you money and have a massive positive impact on the environment.

 There are a ton of pallet furniture ideas out there that you can take inspiration from.
 People get seriously creative with this method of furniture making!

-If you’re in the mood for a DIY pallet furniture project then we have some of the best ideas for you.
+If you’re in the mood for a DIY pallet furniture project, we have some of the best ideas for you.
 We’ve brought together some amazing pallet furniture ideas, most with tutorials, some that you can actually buy.

 First we will give you a quick run down on what you need to think about when making furniture from pallets and then we’ll get stuck into the ideas.

 Don’t forget to follow us on Pinterest to get loads more pallet furniture ideas and other home decor inspiration, such as Ikea hacks.

 Making Pallet Furniture

 There are two things you need to think about with pallets as a furniture-making material: